RockefellerArchiveCenter/ElectronBonder/README.md

 | baseurl     | The location (including port if not on port 80) of the application's API root |
 | username    | Username for authorization                                                    |
 | password    | Password for authorization                                                    |

+## License
+ElectronBonder source code is released under an MIT License.